UPPS 01.04.30 - Release of Information Pursuant to the Texas Public Information Act

 PROCEDURES FOR RELEASE OF INFORMATION

-.
-Persons who receive requests for information under the Act should promptly notify the university attorney.
+Persons who receive requests for information under the Act should promptly notify the Public Information coordinator in the Office of the Texas State University System (TSUS) General Counsel.

-The university attorney is the president’s designee as officer for public records for the purpose of complying with the Act.
+The Office of the TSUS General Counsel is the president’s designee as officer for public records for the purpose of complying with the Act.

 The Act requires that the university promptly produce public records for inspection or duplication or both within a reasonable time.
-Minimally, a written acknowledgement of requests should be provided to requestors within ten days of receipt of the request.
-If the university attorney, in consultation with other university officials, believes that the information requested is excepted from the required public disclosure, he or she must request a decision from the attorney general within ten days after receiving a written request.
+Minimally, a written acknowledgement of requests should be provided to requestors within ten business days of receipt of the request.
+If the PIC, in consultation with the PIC assistants (PICA) and the designated owner of information requested, believes that the information requested is excepted from the required public disclosure, he or she must request a decision from the attorney general within ten business days after receiving a written request.
 If he or she fails to request a decision, the information is presumed to be public information.

-.
-University employees should not make any inquiry of any person who applies to inspect or copy records except to establish proper identification, identify the public records being requested and obtain clarifying details to assure accurate compliance, or establish whether the university is authorized to refuse the request.
+Limiting Inquiries – University employees should not make any inquiry of any person who applies to inspect or copy records except to establish proper identification, identify the public records being requested, and obtain clarifying details to assure accurate compliance, or establish whether the university is authorized to refuse the request.

-.
-The university attorney and the designated information owner for the office that maintains the requested information will review the request and determine whether the information is available to the requestor.
-If they believe that the information is not available to the requestor, the university attorney will request a decision from the attorney general on the issue.
-See the Data Ownership Guide (under the University Standards and Guides section of the Web page) for a list of the offices with ownership responsibility for commonly-requested information.
+Determine Availability – The PIC, PICA, and the designated information owner for the office that maintains the requested information will review the request and determine whether the information is available to the requestor.
+If they believe that the information is not available to the requestor, the PIC will request a decision from the attorney general on the issue.
+See the Data Ownership Guide (under the University Standards and Guides section of the web page) for a list of the offices with ownership responsibility for commonly-requested information.

-.
-The university attorney and the information owner for the office that maintains the records will determine, on a case-by-case basis, the procedures by which public records may be inspected efficiently, safely, and without delay.
+Determining Inspection Procedures – The PIC, PICA, and the information owner for the office that maintains the records will determine, on a case-by-case basis, the procedures by which public records may be inspected efficiently, safely, and without delay.

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.